 There are 2 ways, and both are very easy to do.

-- Open Notes > File > Export as PDF to convert your notes, and then move them to another storage.
+- Open Notes > File > Export as PDF to convert your notes, and then move them to another storage location.
 Importing them back is also intuitive and can be done in seconds.

 - Alternatively, you can copy the whole Notes database, which can be found here: